Jakob-Bach/AGD-Lab-2020/README.md

 - classification
 - clustering

+### Classification Scoring

+For scoring, we again use splits which are unknown to the students.
+As for task 1, the students need to write a pipeline which can process any number of train and test files, following our naming conventions.
+`split_data.py` creates the splits with stratified k-fold cross-validation.
+We only store the meta-data -- file name and author for train, just the file name for test.

 ### R Code (Legacy)

 - `PrepareData.R` does some first pre-processing, though only on the file path/name level.